 5. Record Patient Progress

-Talk with the patient about their current status in every area of focus, any changes that you have noted and the patient's interest in making changes in different areas.
+Talk with the patient about their current status in every area of focus, any changes you have noted and their interest in making changes in different areas.
 To accurately track progress, you should first work with your patient to choose suitable target dates for objectives to be accomplished and target dates for goals.
 These target dates should be reasonable estimates and based on the specific objective.